-Last week, Fox News reported that several restaurant chains are getting ready to charge their wait staff when a customer leaves a tip on a credit card.
+Last week, it was reported that several restaurant chains are getting ready to charge their wait staff when a customer leaves a tip on a credit card.
 Specifically, they will charge the employee for the merchant fee portion of the tip.

 It’s a good deal for the restaurant for what I hope are obvious reasons.
 If you add a tip to that meal, that raises the amount of the merchant fee, since the amount charged was higher than the price of the meal.